mcu-tools/mcuboot/docs/readme-zephyr.md

 `boards/arm/frdm_k64f/frdm_k64f.dts`.
 Make sure the labels in your board's `.dts` file match the ones used there.

-## Installing Requirements and Dependencies
+## Installing requirements and dependencies

-Install additional packages required for development with mcuboot:
+Install additional packages required for development with MCUboot:

 ```
-  cd ~/mcuboot  # or to your directory where mcuboot is cloned
+  cd ~/mcuboot  # or to your directory where MCUboot is cloned
   pip3 install --user -r scripts/requirements.txt
 ```